 Dancing Ledge is approached from Langton Matravers.
-To reach the parking spot, turn off the A351 towards Langton Matravers, just outside Swanage town.
+From just outside Swanage town, turn off the A351 towards Langton Matravers.
 Once in the village, go past the post office and turn left into Durnford Drove.
-The free car park is 300m down here by Langton House.
-From the parking walk south on a good path past four fields and a spyway barn.
-After the 4th field head down a big hill towards Dancing Ledge which lies directly below the coast path.
-From here steps lead down into the quarry.
+The free car park is 300m down the road (on a track for the last 150m) just beyond Langton House.
+From the parking, walk south on a good path/track to Spyway Barn.
+Continue through two fields until the cliff-top path is reached.
+Head down the big hill (via stone steps) towards Dancing Ledge, which lies directly below the coast path.
+Steps lead down into the quarry.

 steve taylor - 07/Feb/13